hdilab/library-chatbot/data/nlu.md

 - location of plotter printer
 - where is plotter printer
 - plotter printer location
-- where is the poster printer
 - Where can I print a poster
 - Where is the poster printer
-- How do I print a poster
+- Where is the poster printer location

 ## intent:poster_pickup_location
 - Where can I pick up my poster?